Heavy on smoky gouda and INSANELY creamy – this gouda mac and cheese is my perfect mac combination.

-- Cook macaroni pasta and strain, reserving 1 cup of the pasta water.
+- Boil macaroni.
+Boil pasta per package instructions, and strain, reserving 1 cup of the pasta water.

-- In the same or large pot, melt the butter over medium heat.
+- Make cheese sauce.
+In the same or large pot, melt the butter over medium heat.
 Whisk in the flour, and cook for 1 minute, whisking constantly.
 Pour in milk and heavy cream, and stir periodically on high heat until the mixture thickens.

-- Fold in cheeses, salt, pepper, garlic powder, paprika, and sour cream.
+- Combine macaroni & cheese.
+Fold in cheeses, salt, pepper, garlic powder, paprika, and sour cream.
 Melt the cheeses into a smooth sauce, whisking to break up lumps for approximately 3 minutes.
 If the sauce is too thick, pour in some pasta water to loosen the cheese sauce.
 Turn off the heat.
 Stir in the cooked macaroni.

-- Optional: if you like your macaroni with a cheesy baked crust, pour the mac into a baking dish.
+- Optional – Bake. if you like your macaroni with a cheesy baked crust, pour the mac into a baking dish.
 Top with extra shredded cheese.
 Bake at 375º F for 10-15 minutes until golden brown and bubbly on top.
 In the last 2 minutes, broil the top for a great crust, but watch it carefully to avoid burning!
 Enjoy warm!